pietaridaemonna/mathcore/sketchboard.md

+In 1939, the French group with the pseudonym Nicolas Bourbaki saw structures as the root of mathematics.
+They first mentioned them in their "Fascicule" of Theory of Sets and expanded it into Chapter IV of the 1957 edition.[1]
+They identified three mother structures: algebraic, topological, and order.[1][2]

+The set of real numbers has several standard structures:

+an order: each number is either less or more than any other number. algebraic structure: there are operations of multiplication and addition that make it into a field. a measure: intervals along the real line have a specific length, which can be extended to the Lebesgue measure on many of its subsets. a metric: there is a notion of distance between points. a geometry: it is equipped with a metric and is flat. a topology: there is a notion of open sets.
+There are interfaces among these:

+Its order and, independently, its metric structure induce its topology.
+Its order and algebraic structure make it into an ordered field.
+Its algebraic structure and topology make it into a Lie group, a type of topological group.

 1. Causality: the probability of a measurement outcome at a certain time does not depend on the choice of measurements that will be performed